ManuGithubSteam/LinJarK/README.md

 - Waiting for the new model from Guenter :-) Thanks a lot for the great work!

  - The current model has only very limited words for controlling some programs and get some basic info.
+ -> I'm working with Guenter on the new model.

 - As Google Speech API v2 now requires personal keys, these modules will (for now) not be published:
  - Internet search (Amazon, Google etc)
  - Translation (translate words in other languages)
- - Music (partly -> the ability to select a specific track by just saying its name)
+ - Music (partly -> the ability to select a specific track by just saying its name) -> I'm looking into potential replacements

 Always check out: FeatureMatrix in the linjark_grammar#.ods